FarnooshGhadiri/Cloth_category_classifier/README.md

 # Cloth_category_classifier

 A PyTorch classifier for the DeepFashion dataset which performs category, attribute, and bounding box prediction.
+To quote the description from the main website:

+*Category and Attribute Prediction Benchmark* evaluates the performance of clothing category and attribute prediction.
+This is a large subset of DeepFashion, containing massive descriptive clothing categories and attributes in the wild.
+It contains:
+- 289,222 number of clothes images;
+- 50 number of clothing categories, and 1,000 number of clothing attributes;
+- Each image is annotated by bounding box and clothing type.

+Note that we also use the data described here to augment our classifier with bounding box prediction.
+This is expected to help improve performance on the aforementioned category and attribute prediction tasks.

 ## Setting up the project